Marieskau-hub/femicide-graph-pipeline/README.md

 # femicide-graph-pipeline

-Graph-based computational framework for representing intimate partner femicide (IPF) cases as heterogeneous property graphs suitable for GNN classification.
+Graph-based computational framework for representing intimate partner femicide cases as heterogeneous property graphs suitable for GNN classification.

 Developed as part of an MSc thesis in Software Design at IT University of Copenhagen, in collaboration with Center for Voldsforebyggelse (CFV).

-**Dataset:** STAT_FW (not included — contact CFV)
+**Dataset:** STAT_FW (not included)

 ---